Castie2/GEOG458FinalProject/README.md

 ## Project Goal

-## Applied Libraries abd Web Services
+## Applied Libraries and Web Services
+We primarily used Mapbox GL JS Library in creating our web map and hosted our web map using Github Pages.

 ## Data source:
 [Yelp API](https://www.yelp.com/developers)